 What to Do if External Hard Drive is Not Detected by a Computer

-- Check the power supply.
-Some external hard disks require a separate power supply, especially the larger ones.
-Make sure the power supply is connected to the external drive and turned on.
+Some external hard disks, especially the larger ones, require a separate power supply.
+Ensure the power supply is connected to the external drive and turned on.

-- Check the device manager.
 In Windows, open the Device Manager and look for the external drive under Disk drives.
-If it is listed, right-click and select “Properties” to check if the device is working correctly.
-If not, try updating the device driver or uninstalling the device and reinstalling it.
+If listed, right-click and select “Properties” to check if the device works correctly.
+If not, try updating the device driver or uninstalling and reinstalling it.

-- Use disk management tools.
 In Windows, open the Disk Management tool by right-clicking on the Start and selecting “Disk Management.”
 Look for the external drive in the list of disks and check its status.
-If it shows up as “Unallocated,” you may need to create a partition on the disk drive to make it usable.
+If it appears as “Unallocated,” you may need to create a partition on the disk drive to make it usable.

 Is the Computer Not Recognizing the External Hard Drive?
 We Can Help